 With each post, direct people to the link in your bio or a simple shortened link where they can take the action you want them to take.
 Your bio is prime real estate; spend some time and thought to write an effective Instagram bio.
 Your profile, visuals, and links should be aligned with the “why” behind your fundraising efforts.
 What’s the cause, and how can you tell that story through your profile?
 You need to.

 2. Have a Fundraising Strategy

 It’s always important to have a strategy.
-With fundraising, your end goal may be simple: raise a certain amount of money.
+With social fundraising, your end goal may be simple: raise a certain amount of money.
 However, the approach will differ between organizations, and each step along the way may vary.

 Think about how you will communicate your mission and goals, what action you want people to take as your deadline approaches.
 What media types are you using in your campaign?
 Does your strategy involve photos of people in action, short product videos, interviews, or something else?

 Have you mapped out who your support base is?
 It may seem as simple as driving awareness, but successful fundraising on Instagram requires a strategy aligned with your cause.

 3. Use the Right Hashtags

 You’ll want to have a catchy, easy-to-share hashtag for your fundraising efforts.
 Common fundraising hashtags include: #fundraising, #fundraiser, #gofundme, #charity, #instagood, #donate, #foracause, and #bethechange.

 Even if you aren’t running your campaign through these channels, you can attract audiences interested in giving to the cause they support.
-Research suggests not exceeding 10 hashtags per post to deter the perception that your post could be spam.
+Hashtag best practices suggest not exceeding 10 hashtags per post to deter the perception that your post could be spam.
 (Bonus tip!
 Copy the above hashtags and save them to your phone for the next time you’re fundraising with Instagram.)

 4. Utilize Instagram Stories